GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_BPMN.md

 Where:
 - For all entities in the left column the namespace 'bpmn:' is used; the XML header defines ```targetNamespace="http://bpmn.io/schema/bpmn"```.
-- All resource class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-YpyUlWVLwxYblBgWOr154btbA9u).
+- All SpecIF resource class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-YpyUlWVLwxYblBgWOr154btbA9u).
 - The original model element type is stored in a property named _dcterms:type_.

 Comments: